-In 1901 Merton Russell-Cotes gave his wife Annie an extraordinary gift for her 66th birthday – a dream house on a cliff-top, overlooking the sea.
+In 1901 Merton Russell-Cotes gave his wife Annie an extraordinary gift for her 66th birthday – a dream house on a cliff-top, overlooking the sea which was later to become the Russell-Cotes Museum.

 The Russell-Cotes house, East Cliff Hall in Bournemouth was finally finished the year Queen Victoria died making it one of the last Victorian buildings to be built in England.